Run the rainforest: Queensland's most stunning trail runs

-As the end of the year looms close, New Year resolutions come to mind.
+As the end of the year looms close, New Year's resolutions come to mind.
 Why not swap the treadmill for a trail running event in Queensland next year?
 Cassie Tannenberg provides the lowdown.

 Depending on the season, you could be running through creeks that are either a trickle or a gushing stream, hiking up sheer hills, splashing through muddy tracks and spotting elusive kangaroos while serenaded by native birds.